Signs Of Separation Anxiety In Cats & How To Treat It

 Reinforce your cat’s behaviors as they occur

-You wouldn’t be alone thinking cats just “can’t” be trained – but they respond pretty well to patient, consistent, positive reinforcement.
-Much like dogs, cats can also benefit tremendously from behavioral adjustment techniques like clicker training.
-So make sure you’re offering your cat plenty of praise and treats when you see them behaving calmly.
+Much like dogs, cats can also benefit tremendously from behavioral adjustment techniques.
+So make sure you offer your cat plenty of praise and treats when you see them behaving calmly.
 (Whether that’s relaxing or refusing to scratch your furniture.)
 This will help your cat associate “good” behaviors with a positive experience.
 I.e., attention and affection from you.

 Over time, your cat will learn that just the sounds of you “leaving” aren’t always linked to a negative experience.
 I.e., being left alone for a long period of time.